djamalnassir/alx-pre_course/README.md

 My first readme
-In the last commit, I fixed a problem.
+In the last commit, I fixed a problem reported by the manager.